localhost

 GET

-The plugin will inherit all properties of the plugin instance, including state, decorate, derive, route, lifecycle, etc.
+The plugin will inherit all properties of the plugin instance like state

 Every Elysia instance can be a plugin.

-We can decouple our logic into a new separate Elysia instance and use it as a plugin.
+We decouple our logic into a separate Elysia instance and reuse it across multiple instances.

-First, we define an instance in a difference file:
+To create a plugin, simply define an instance in a separate file:

 // plugin.ts